-- A woman is born with all the eggs she’ll ever have, and with age they decrease in quality and quantity
+- A woman is born with all the eggs she’ll ever have, with age they decrease in quality and quantity

 - At 35 a woman’s fertility starts to significantly decline, but this process actually starts much earlier in life

 - Egg freezing is the process of storing a woman’s unfertilised eggs to increase her chances of conceiving at a later date

-We see a lot of woman starting families later in life but the truth is our chance of conceiving naturally decreases as we get older, with 35 the tipping point when it comes to fertility decline.
+We see a lot of woman starting families later in life but the truth is our chance of conceiving naturally decreases as we get older, with 35 being the tipping point when it comes to fertility decline.

 It’s worth knowing what your chances of falling pregnant naturally each month are:

 - Early to mid-twenties: 25% chance each month